Client Services Rating Systems

-Today you can make a major difference in the perception of the public for your business.
-By simply using more effective words to describe your pet care and client services, and eliminating counterproductive words, you can capture far more public attention and set your business apart from the “competition.”
+Today you can make a major difference in the public’s perception of your business.
+By simply using more effective words to describe your pet care and client services and eliminating counterproductive words, you can capture far more public attention and set your business apart from the “competition.”

-Using well chosen words for in a specialized context as a pet care professional will significantly assist you to build a stable, loyal clientele and attract new business.
+Using well-chosen words in a specialized context as a pet care professional will significantly assist you in building a stable, loyal clientele and attracting new business.
 You don’t have to invest any money to achieve these benefits.
-It does require you to develop a strong awareness for the pet care language used by you and staff you may employ, as well as the words used in your marketing efforts.
+It does require you to develop a strong awareness of the pet care language used by you and the staff you may employ, as well as the words used in your marketing efforts.

 Our choice of words is a major factor in bonding loyal clients.
 Do not strive for random customers.
 Bond loyal clients maximizing appointment frequency year in and year out.
 Clients are steady business income.
-Customers are first time visitors, but clients are stability and a significant source of valuable referrals which are more business without advertising expenses.
+Customers are first-time visitors, but clients are stable and a significant source of valuable referrals, which are more business without advertising expenses.

-Since I first shared my New Language hundreds of groomers contacted me and shared their delight using it.
-Some added more words each time replacing common groomer vocabulary with more caring, enlightened and interesting vocabulary.
-As employers they repeatedly had to remind their employees to switch words.
-After a few weeks they noticed customers were giving them more undivided attention.
+Since I first shared my New Language, hundreds of groomers contacted me and shared their delight in using it.
+Some added more words each time, replacing common groomer vocabulary with more caring, enlightened, and interesting vocabulary.
+As employers, they repeatedly had to remind their employees to switch words.
+After a few weeks, they noticed customers were giving them more undivided attention.
 Some even commented with approval for the new vocabulary.

 The New Language communicates your business offers a unique standard of pet care services.
-Powerful pet care words create feelings of assurance, of welcome accommodation and service excellence bonding pet owners to your business.
+Powerful pet care words create feelings of assurance, welcome accommodation, and service excellence bonding pet owners to your business.

 HOW IT WORKS

-When you listen to another do you not see an image in your mind constructed by their words?
+When you listen to another, do you not see an image constructed by their words in your mind?
 Yes.
 That is a great purpose for language in our world.
 It is the same for your business.
 Your words create images in the minds of your clientele.
-What are your words describing to your clientele about your services?
-They are making decisions to use or not use your services, so this is a critical question for business owners.
+What are your words describing your clientele about your services?
+They are deciding whether to use or not use your services, which is a critical question for business owners.

-Words can be pleasant and uplifting, or create discomfort and even sully a business image.
-Words can confirm and create confidence, or they can stimulate customer doubt, fear and skepticism.
+Words can be pleasant, uplifting, create discomfort, and even sully a business image.
+Words can confirm and create confidence or stimulate customer doubt, fear, and skepticism.
 Your choice of words can even cost you revenue.

-Words can build, fortify and expand a business, or they can limit its potential.
-They can provoke differences between people, or maintain neutrality and unify people.
+Words can build, fortify and expand a business or limit its potential.
+They can provoke differences between people or maintain neutrality and unify people.
 Words do indeed affect a business.
-Advertising agencies charge thousands even hundreds of thousands of dollars to carefully select advertising words in order to achieve the marketing goals of advertisers.
-(2014 Update: One word can make or break a commercial operation, especially slang such as the incident where TV celebrity Paula Deen expressed racial slang resulting in her enterprise losing millions of dollars in lost sales and brand reputation).
+Advertising agencies charge thousands, even hundreds of thousands of dollars, to carefully select advertising words to achieve advertisers’ marketing goals.
+(2014 Update: One word can make or break a commercial operation, especially slang, such as the incident where TV celebrity Paula Deen expressed racial slang resulting in her enterprise losing millions of dollars in lost sales and brand reputation).

 Selective wording has created great leaders in business.
-We as pet care professionals can similarly benefit by adopting a similar concern.
-Pet owners are already innately scrutinizing our words because they are intent on finding businesses that will best care for their beloved pets.
+As pet care professionals, we can similarly benefit by adopting a similar concern.
+Pet owners are already innately scrutinizing our words because they intend to find businesses that best care for their beloved pets.
 Confirm their wise decision in coming to your business.
-There are many ways to do that and then you are on your way to adding more loyal clients, and earning more free referrals.
-By developing a mastery of the New Language you will confirm to the public you are among the best and most caring and accommodating pet care businesses.
+There are many ways to do that, and then you are on your way to adding more loyal clients and earning more free referrals.
+By mastering the New Language, you will confirm to the public that you are among the best and most caring and accommodating pet care businesses.